 Baking soda mixed with water, Sugar with lemon juice

 Clay or healing clay mixed with 1teasp apple cider vinegar + 1tsp facial oil

 1TL turmeric or grated nutmeg + 2 teaspoons soy yogurt

 One teaspoon of lemon juice with fresh yeast

 Firming, activating masks:

-1 teaspoon wheat germ + 1 teaspoon soy yogurt + a few drops of facial oil
+One teaspoon wheat germ + 1 teaspoon soy yogurt + a few drops of facial oil ,or

 1 teaspoon ground coffee + 1 teaspoon cocoa powder + 1.5 teaspoons soy yogurt

 Two large strawberries, crushed + 1 teaspoon ground oatmeal or oatmeal